aleskucera/ALVE-3D/README.md

     python demo.py action={action}

 > **Note**: The difference between `action` and `launch` parameter is that the `launch` parameter is used for
-> determining and overriding multiple configuration parameters at once including the `action` parameter.
+> overriding multiple configuration parameters at once including the `action` parameter.
 You can see
 > that in the launch files.

 #### Available Demos